jezevec10/jstris-guide/usermode.md

   - x: Column, integer between 0 and 9
   - y: Row, integer between 0 and 19

-  Returns: A integer between 0 and 9 which represents the color of the block on specified coordinates.
+  Returns: An integer between 0 and 9 which represents the color of the block at the specified coordinates.

   ![board]